douglaslab/mpp/workshops/one.markdown

 </td></tr></tbody></table>

-##### Accomodations
+##### Accommodations

-The hotel for the work shop is the Embassy Suites Mandalay Beach in Oxnard, CA:
+The hotel for the workshop is the Embassy Suites Mandalay Beach in Oxnard, CA:

 Embassy Suites Mandalay Beach - Hotel & Resort
 2101 Mandalay Beach Road
 Oxnard, California, 93035
 TEL: 1-805-984-2500

 Lodging will be arranged for you, expecting arrival Thursday afternoon and departure Sunday afternoon.